 Our research focuses on making a difference to the services accessed and the lives of children, young people and their families, particularly those with complex needs, those requiring palliative care and those living with long-term conditions and learning disabilities.
 All our work is underpinned by meaningful collaboration and engagement.
 A particular interest lies in our growing stream of work around supporting children and young people undergoing clinical procedures.
 Read more

 With the expansion of the Faculty portfolio, we are developing a theme around health and wellbeing.
 Past and current work is around ageing, arts and health across the life course.
 Specific work involves care homes and older people, nutrition including food banks and arts for health programmes in museums and galleries.
 We plan to develop this theme in the autumn as new appointments take up post.
 Read more

-In addition, the Faculty provides a base for the University’s Postgraduate Medical Institute (PGMI).
-The PGMI is a cross-faculty institution which brings together academics with a shared interest and expertise in medical and clinical research and postgraduate training.
-Engagement and collaboration with external partners underpins the PGMI, ensuring that its work is relevant and will impact positively on the rapidly changing health and social care environment.
-Ultimately, the PGMI aims to improve the quality of health and social care through education, research, and innovation.
+The Faculty provides a base for the University’s Health Research Institute (HRI).
+The HRI is a cross-faculty institution which brings together academics with a shared interest and expertise in medical and clinical research and postgraduate training.
+Engagement and collaboration with external partners underpins the HRI, ensuring that its work is relevant and will impact positively on the rapidly changing health and social care environment.
+Ultimately, the HRI aims to improve the quality of health and social care through education, research, and innovation.

 The University joined Athena Swan in 2013, and was awarded an Athena SWAN Institutional Bronze Award in October 2015.
 The Athena Swan Steering Group is chaired by Clare Austin Associate Dean of Research and Innovation, Faculty of Health, Social Care & Medicine, the latter was also awarded the Athena Swan Institutional Bronze Award in 2019.